solid-js/signal/guide/2-naming.md

 - Signal names should always starts with `on`.
 - Signal names should always clearly express action and subjet.
-- Signal names should always use preterit.
+- Signal names should use preterit if possible.

 ### Some examples :
 - `onWindowResized`